-If you’re running a little short of cash before payday, yet you need to pay a bill, you may be tempted to solve the problem by writing your check, but dating it for after the day you get paid – when you know you’ll have money in the bank.
+Say you're running a little short of cash before payday.
+Although it may seem like a good idea to post-date a check in hopes of having money in the bank to cover it by the time it's presented for payment, think again.
 Many people post-date checks for everything from car payments to rent, and they think they’re safe because the bank can’t cash the check before the date written on it, right?
 Wrong.
 If you try this ploy you could end up with an overdrawn checking account, an angry payee and a ding to your credit.

-There’s nothing wrong with post-dating a check and asking the person you owe money to hold off on cashing it.
+There's nothing wrong with post-dating a check and asking the person you owe money to hold off on cashing it.
 People do this all the time, and it's not against the law.
 Problems crop up when the person holding the check jumps the gun and takes it to his bank anyway.
 Banks aren't obligated to wait until the date on the check to cash it.
-Any check that's properly made out and has your signature is treated as legal tender, and the bank is free to hand over the money to the holder of the check.
+Any check that's properly made out and has your signature is treated as legal tender.
+The bank is free to hand over the money to the holder of the check at any point.

 Avoiding the Hassle

-There is, however, one situation in which a bank can be held liable if they cash a post-dated check too soon.
-That’s when you notify the bank ahead of time that you've written a post-dated check and they shouldn't cash it until the date you've indicated.
-Then the bank is supposed to honor your request.
+However, there is one situation in which a bank can be held liable if they cash a post-dated check too soon.
+This occurs when you notify the bank ahead of time that you've written a post-dated check and instruct not to cash it until the date you've indicated.
+At that point, the bank is supposed to honor your request.
 You'll need to give the bank a good description of the check, including the check number, the payee and the amount.
 They should watch for the check to arrive and only cash it if the date you've indicated has passed.

 Fees and Trouble

 If your bank cashes your post-dated check early because you didn't tell it ahead of time that such a check existed, you could find yourself saddled with bounced-check fees, late payment charges and overdraft fees, all of which can add up to a big chunk of change.
 In some cases, you'll have no choice but to pay the fees.
-You could try calling the creditors who assessed the fees and ask them to waive the fee this time.
-Explain about your post-dated check.
+You could try calling the creditors who assessed the fees and ask them to waive the fee.
+Explain that you meant to have your bank present the check for payment only after a certain date.
 If this is the first time this has happened to you, and if your creditors are feeling generous, they may waive the fees.

 What To Do Next Time